huggingface/diffusers/docs/source/en/using-diffusers/sdxl_turbo.md

 ## Speed-up SDXL Turbo even more

-- Compile the UNet if you are using PyTorch version 2 or better.
+- Compile the UNet if you are using PyTorch version 2.0 or higher.
 The first inference run will be very slow, but subsequent ones will be much faster.

 ```py
 pipe.unet = torch.compile(pipe.unet, mode="reduce-overhead", fullgraph=True)